 - 1. Please provide any additional information and/or comment(s) you may have on the matters mentioned above. - 2.
-Please provide information on how the prioritization of water for domestic purposes as stipulated in article 7(1) of the Ethiopian Water Resources Management Proclamation is implemented in practice. - 3.
-Please provide any information relating to the measures taken and policies adopted to protect populations from disconnection of water services due to inability to pay during the COVID-19 pandemic. - 4.
-Please provide information on legal remedies available to people whose water supply is cut off due to their inability to pay. - 5.
-Please provide information on legal and policy measures taken to ensure the affordability of water services for those who are unable to pay their bills for reasons beyond their control, including unemployment and poverty, during and after the COVID-19 pandemic.
+Please provide any information relating to the measures taken and policies adopted to protect populations from disconnection of water services due to non-payment during the COVID-19 pandemic. - 3.
+Please provide information on legal remedies available to people whose water supply is cut off due to their inability to pay. - 4.
+Please provide information on legal and policy measures taken to ensure the affordability of water services for those who are unable to pay their bills for reasons beyond their control, including unemployment and poverty, during and after the COVID-19.